 In addition, section 1102(b) of the Act requires us to prepare a regulatory impact analysis if an action may have a significant impact on the operations of a substantial number of small rural hospitals.
 This analysis must conform to the provisions of section 604 of the RFA.
 For purposes of section 1102(b) of the Act, CMS defines a small rural hospital as a hospital that is located outside of a metropolitan statistical area (MSA) for Medicare payment purposes and has fewer than 100 beds.
 CMS is not preparing an analysis for section 1102(b) of the Act because it has determined, and the Secretary certifies, that this document will not have a significant impact on the operations of a substantial number of small rural hospitals.

-Executive Order 13132 establishes certain requirements that an agency must meet when it promulgates a proposed regulatory action (and subsequent final action) that imposes substantial direct requirement costs on state and local governments, preempts state law, or otherwise has Federalism implications.
+Executive Order 13132 establishes certain requirements that an agency must meet when it promulgates a proposed regulatory action (and subsequent final action) that imposes substantial direct requirement costs on state and local governments, preempts Start Printed Page 4151state law, or otherwise has Federalism implications.
 Because this document does not impose any costs on state or local governments, the requirements of Executive Order 13132 are not applicable.

 In accordance with the provisions of Executive Order 12866, this document was reviewed by the Office of Management and Budget.

 Administrator, Centers for Medicare & Medicaid Services.